 Graduate degrees: M.S. in civil and environmental engineering; Ph.D. in civil and environmental engineering

-Civil engineering is one of the three largest fields of engineering.
+Civil and environmental engineering is one of the three largest fields of engineering.
 It traditionally has been concerned with infrastructure facilities that are both large in scale and essential to modern life.
 Civil and environmental engineering projects include transportation systems and their components, such as bridges, highways, public transit systems, railways, harbors, airports, and seaports; large-scale structures and office buildings that provide enclosed working and living space; environmental and hydraulic systems that provide clean water and air, including filtration plants and distribution systems for municipal and industrial water supplies, wastewater treatment plants, dams, levees, and irrigation systems.

 Growth areas of civil and environmental engineering include water sustainability, infrastructure development, construction management, computer-aided design, hazardous waste management, and engineered environmental systems.
 In the future, civil and environmental engineers will be called upon to design structures for earth, prevent erosion and sedimentation of our rivers, predict effects of global climate change on the environment, provide modern and efficient transportation systems, and ensure the quality of our air and our surface waters and groundwaters.